fenderdigital/flask-philo/documentation/source/db/postgresql-orm.rst

 Field options
 -----------

-The following constraints can be set in your ORM:
+The following ORM constraints can be set in your Flask-Philo Model:

 - **PrimaryKey**: specifies that a given column is a primary key.
 As such, it is unique and not nullable.